 Have you ever tried canyoning before?
 It is such a complex water sport because mixing some skills including abseiling, swimming, hiking, sliding and jumping down waterfalls.
 If you are interested to start learning, you can go to Dalat.

 Vietnam has many great places just for kayaking.
-Among of them, you must not miss the stunning Ha Long Bay.
-There are hundreds of limestone islands which create an amazing landscape.
+Among them, you must not miss the stunning Ha Long Bay.
+There are hundreds of limestone islands that create an amazing landscape.
 It is enough to be the proof why Ha Long Bay listed as a UNESCO World Heritage Site.
 You do not have to buy a kayak, fortunately.
 Just rent one and paddle between islands.
 Find out how many secluded beaches and hidden caves that you can see.

 5. Riding a motorbike from Ho Chi Minh to Hanoi or Vice Versa

 Can you ride a motorbike?
-Well, it is the best transportation mode when you expect for an ultimate freedom.
+Well, it is the best transportation mode when you expect the ultimate freedom.
 You can explore the country just like the locals and enjoy the breathtaking scenery along the way.
 If you have no confidence to travel all alone, you can join a group tour.

-6. Explore a marble mountain, temple and cave
+6. Explore a marble mountain, temple, and cave

 7. Scuba diving

-The geographical location of Vietnam allows this country owns many natural resources including the beautiful beaches and other water-based attractions.
+The geographical location of Vietnam allows this country to owns many natural resources including the beautiful beaches and other water-based attractions.
 You will also find a lot of diving sites.
 Some have not even been discovered.
 What if you take this chance to try the untouched water?
 Even if you are not a professional scuba diver, you can go with a trainer to see the living animals under the water.